UniBuc-DITC/freeradius-entra-id-redundant-setup/README.md

     ```

     Depending on how you've set up the `freeradius-oauth-perl` module, you might also have to update the corresponding line in the `/etc/freeradius/dictionary` file.

+12. Verify that the new caching config works correctly.
+Restart your FreeRADIUS instance, then try to connect _twice_ using valid credentials:

+    ```shell
+    ./test-connection.sh user@tenant.onmicrosoft.com <password>
+    ./test-connection.sh user@tenant.onmicrosoft.com <password>
+    ```

+    The second time around, authentication should be nearly instant.
+You should find some similar log messages (if you're running FreeRADIUS in debug mode):

+    ```
+    rlm_redis (redis): Reserved connection (0)
+    (3) oauth2_cache: Found entry for "user@tenant.onmicrosoft.com"
+    (3) oauth2_cache: Merging cache entry into request ...
+    (3) pap: Login attempt with password
+    (3) pap: Comparing with "known-good" SSHA2-512-Password
+    (3) pap: User authenticated successfully
+    ```

 ## Contributing